iliachry/iliachry.github.io/pages/project.md

 # Projects & Innovations

-*A collection of ventures, competitions, and collaborations that push the boundaries of virtual reality, research, and real-world impact.*
+*A collection of ventures, competitions, and collaborations that push the boundaries of extended reality, research, and real-world impact.*

----

-## 🏆 Competition Winners

-### **AMANDA - VR Anti-Bullying Platform**
-**Microsoft Imagine Cup 2016 - World Champion**

-**The Challenge**: School bullying affects millions of students worldwide, but traditional anti-bullying programs often lack emotional impact and fail to build genuine empathy.

-**Our Solution**: Team AMANDA created a revolutionary VR application that immerses users in bullying scenarios from multiple perspectives, measuring empathy levels and helping build understanding through powerful virtual experiences.

-**Impact**:
-- 🥇 **1st Place** in World Citizenship Category, Seattle
-- 💰 **$50,000 Prize** from Microsoft
-- 📜 **U.S. Patent** secured for the innovative approach
-- 🌍 **Global Recognition** for addressing social issues through technology

-**Technical Innovation**: Combined VR immersion with empathy measurement algorithms, creating a new category of social-impact applications.

 ---